Pallavi-Pamulapati/Modified-xv6/Readme.md

-# The functions added are
+# The functions added to xv6 are
 - set_priority
 - setpriority
 - Scheduling Algorithms